strukturag/nextcloud-spreedme/doc/upgrade-from-pre-0-2-0.md

 /index.php/apps/spreedme/admin/debug to see the version you currently have installed), please follow these steps:

-1. Upgrade [Spreed WebRTC](https://github.com/strukturag/spreed-webrtc) to a at least version 0.27.0.
+1. Upgrade [Spreed WebRTC](https://github.com/strukturag/spreed-webrtc) to at least version 0.27.0.
 2. Create a new folder **extra.d** in the root directory of Spreed WebRTC
    (e.g. `mkdir /absolute/path/to/spreed-webrtc/extra.d`).
    Now symlink the Nextcloud plugin into this folder